 Fireplace ash fertilizer is an excellent source of potassium and calcium carbonate.
 Use it as a replacement for lime.

-The soil amendment uses fireplace ash applied to the soil by massaging or working it in or laying fertilizer on the soil bed.
+Massage or work in the fireplace ash as a soil amendment.
 This fertilizer should not be use on acid loving plants when the soil is alkaline in nature.

 Making Your Own Plant Food: Banana Peels & Coffee Grounds

 These are two different fertilizers very easy to prepare.

 Recipe #1 Banana Peels